 What Is Sciatica?

-- Degenerative disc disease: progressive thinning and breaking down of the spinal discs due to age-related wear and tear
+- Degenerative disc disease: the gradual weakening and degeneration of the spinal discs as a result of wear and strain brought on by aging

-- Stenosis: progressive narrowing of the spaces through which the spinal cord and nerves travel
+- Stenosis: a progressive narrowing of the passageways that the spinal cord and nerves use to travel

-- Osteoarthritis: inflammation of spinal joints, which also leads to joint space narrowing
+- Osteoarthritis: inflammation of the spinal joints that also causes a reduction in joint space

-These conditions can lead to generalized low back pain with or without nerve impingement.
+These conditions may result in prominent low back pain with or without nerve impingement.

 Common Symptoms & Risk Factors of Sciatica and Other Types of Low Back Pain

-- Pain that radiates into the buttocks, back of the leg, and sometimes the foot (sciatica pain often feels sharp, numb, burning, stabbing or shooting)
+- Radiating pain into the buttocks, back of the leg, and even the foot (sciatica pain frequently has a severe, numb, burning, stabbing, or shooting sensation)